cpraveen/numa/newton.md

 +++

+## Convex functions

+Newton method can be proved to converge to a root only if we start sufficiently close to it.
+In some cases like a convex function, we can prove a more stronger result.
+A function which is twice differentiable is convex if $f''(x) > 0$.

 :::{prf:theorem} Convex functions
 Assume that $f \in \cts^2(\re)$, is increasing, convex and has a zero.
 Then the zero is unique and the Newton method will converge to it starting from any initial      point.
 :::